rbhogal/game-save-app/README.md

 ## Features

-### Sign in as a Guest or with Google.
+### Sign in as a Guest or with Google
-* Sign in is required to save titles
+* Sign in is required to save titles to your wishlist

 ### Search Video Game Titles
 * Scroll through popular titles on the home page, use the search bar, or use the dropdown to search games by genre